erica-f-huang/Tufts-course-coding-projects/c_arith.md

     a2blocked, and a2plain files as well as the Course coding standards to assist with style.

-## Implementation:
+## Implementation (files):
 Note: we believe everything is implemented correctly

+### Compression:
-    - Compression: Reads a PPM image, trims it to even dimensions, converts RGB to YPbPr, applies DCT, and stores compressed words in a 32-bit format
+        Reads a PPM image, trims it to even dimensions, converts RGB to YPbPr, applies DCT, and stores compressed words in a 32-bit format

+### Decompression:
-    - Decompression: Reads compressed words, extracts pixel data, reverses DCT, converts YPbPr back to RGB, and reconstructs the original image
+        Reads compressed words, extracts pixel data, reverses DCT, converts YPbPr back to RGB, and reconstructs the original image

+### BitPacking:
-    - BitPacking: Implements all 6 bitpacking functions including, Bitpack_newu()
-      and Bitpack_news() to store compressed values, Bitpack_getu() and Bitpack_gets() to extract them, and Bitpack_fitu() and Bitpack_fits() o verify if values fit within the specified bit width.
+        Implements all 6 bitpacking functions including, Bitpack_newu() and Bitpack_news() to store compressed values, Bitpack_getu() and Bitpack_gets() to extract them, and Bitpack_fitu() and Bitpack_fits() o verify if values fit within the specified bit width.
 We also created 4 helper functions: shift_left(), shift_rightu(), shift_rights(), and mask().

+### File I/O:
-    - File I/O: Reads and writes binary data for a compressed or decompressed image
+        Reads and writes binary data for a compressed or decompressed image

+### Testing:
-    - Testing: Checked accuracy of our program by using ppmdiff.c and incrementally testing each step of our implementation thuroughly before moving on
+        Checked accuracy of our program by using ppmdiff.c and incrementally testing each step of our implementation thuroughly before moving on

 ## Architecture:
 ### compression steps: